refinedev/refine/documentation/blog/2022-08-17-using-next-image.md

 }
 ```

 What's interesting to note is that `next/image` automatically generates `width`, `height`, and `blurDataURL` values for statically imported images.
-These values are used to prevent [Cummulative Layout Shift](https://web.dev/cls/) (CLS) before the image is finally loaded.
+These values are used to prevent [Cumulative Layout Shift](https://web.dev/cls/) (CLS) before the image is finally loaded.
 It's also possible to pass these values explicitly.

 Alternatively, you can pass a remote image string value to the `src` prop by using either relative or absolute URLs: